 In a mortar, crush the shells and all the shrimp scraps a little at a time until you get a soft paste.

-Incorporate the base with the cooking juices into the shell paste and fish stock, and let it boil for a few minutes, then pass everything through a food mill, adjusting the salt and pepper.
+Incorporate the base with the cooking juices into the shell paste and the fish stock, and let it boil for a few minutes, then pass everything through a food mill, adjusting the salt and pepper.

 Put everything back in the pot and bring to a boil, add the bread crumbs, and let it boil for another 10 minutes or so, then pass the sauce through a very fine sieve.